hoovercj/node-server/README.md

 ## Alternative Implementations

 A WebDriver like [PhantomJS](http://phantomjs.org/related-projects.html) might work to fully simulate filling out the form, especially for more complicated web flows or sites that intentionally obfuscate csrf tokens

+[This Repository](https://github.com/hoovercj/phantom-password-resetter) has my current attempt at using PhantomJS via SpookyJS and CasperJS.

 ## Documentation